LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 	`normal` (arrow ending with a black triangle)
 - dynamic predicate updates
 	`diamond` (arrow ending with a black diamond)

+When using the d2 graph language, we use similar node shapes and arrowheads when available.
+As d2 evolves, we hope that these graph elements will converge further.

 The library, directory, file, entity, and predicate nodes that are not part of the predicates, entities, files, or libraries for which we are generating